 Earning an administrative professional certification is an important step in your career path.
-Enrolling in PACE classes or CAP classes can put you in a great place for professional opportunities and set you on a trajectory for leadership roles.
-Certifications like PACE or CAP keep you relevant in the workforce.
-They demonstrate to employers that you take your job as an administrative professional seriously.
-You are specially educated, knowledgeable, and have a strong and honed skill set to be exceptional in your position.
+Enrolling in PACE or CAP classes can put you in a great place for professional opportunities and set you on a trajectory for leadership roles.

-CAP and PACE perks are one in the same—they will both elevate you in your career.
-They both cover relevant topics in today’s business world and prepare you for more responsibility in your career.
-However, the programs are designed uniquely, using different resources, instruction methods and testing requirements.
+PACE and CAP both cover pertinent topics and prepare you for more responsibility.
+However, the programs are designed differently, with different resources, instruction methods, and testing requirements.

-Obtaining a credential tells employers you are serious about your career.
-It bolsters your professional resume and helps you stand out among the competition.
-Making the choice to continue your education shows your dedication to lifelong learning.
+Obtaining a credential such as CAP or PACE tells employers you are serious about your career.
+It bolsters your resume and helps you stand out from the competition.
+Making the choice to continue your education demonstrates your commitment to lifelong learning and professional advancement.